adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #272 Finished the resume for the engineering positions.
 Sent on to two of them at Raytheon.

 #273 Finished applying to Raytheon for the four position referred to.

+#274 Paused some of the projects due to the influx of job applications and resumes that came through in the last few days.